YalimD/augmentation_of_pedestrians_over_videos/README.md

 # Augmenting Virtual Agents into Real Crowd Videos Using Unity

-This project aims to augment a virtual crowd over a real one extracted from given video.
+This project aims to augment a virtual crowd into a real one extracted from given video.
 The project is written on Unity using C#.

 For collision detection between virtual agents and the static and dynamic obstacles (including real pedestrians) we use Reciprocal Velocity Obstacles (RVO) proposed by Dinesh Manocha et al.